votus777/votus777/README.md

 - 🌱 I’m currently learning
       **Tensorflow with Keras**, bit **python** & **ML**

+- 🔭 I’m currently working on EpiSci.Inc as a paid Internship.

 - 💬 I'm interested in Fraud Detection using AI & ML.